AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/listing.md

 <InlineAlert slots="text" variant="warning"/>

 Any changes to your publisher profile will need to be submitted for approval again.
-Frequently changing your publisher profile will confuse users and erode trust.
-Please be sure you've considered this before changing this information.